IagoAntunes/TicketGenerator/README.md

 ## 💻 About the project

-:world_map: TicketGenerator  - The challenge is to create a page that generates personalized tickets through a GitHub public profile.
+:world_map: TicketGenerator  - The challenge is to create a page that generates personalized tickets through a GitHub public profile..

 ---